serratus-bio/virus-knowledge-graph/jobs/graph_learning/README.md

 ### Overview

 - We may require more granular control over our graph learning pipeline and models.
-In that case, we can pull data from neo4j and psql and then use PyG for training graph models.
+In that case, we can pull data from neo4j or psql and then use PyG for training graph models.

 ### Useful References